arthurgousset/txtypes/README.md

 -   [x] CHECK: That any valid typed or untyped Ethereum transaction is valid on Celo ?
     All transactions (legacy and newly typed Ethereum transactions) are valid on Celo

 -   [x] CHECK: Does Celo support 0x00 typed Celo-specific transactions?
     Yes, there is no specific 0x00 typed transactions, legacy transactions are simply accepted and implied to be of type 0 (althought they are not prefixed with `0x00 || ...`)

 -   [x] CHECK: Does Celo support access list with Celo-specific parameters No, Celo only supports accessList via EIP-1559 Ethereum transactions (type 0x02) and Celo dynamic fee v2 transactions (type 0x7b), there is no Celo-specific access list transaction type (with the legacy format, i.e. no max gas fee and Celo-specific parameters)

 -   [x] CHECK: Does Celo support access list with legacy gasLimit field instead of EIP-1559 Yes, Celo supports access list in Ethereum access list transcactions (i.e. with legacy gasLimit field instead of EIP-1559)

+-   Demo all recommended and supported transaction types
+    -   [ ] Celo CIP-64 transaction (the only Celo-specific transaction type recommended and supported long-term)
+    -   [ ] Ethereum EIP-1559 transaction
+    -   [ ] Ethereum access list transaction
+    -   [ ] Ethereum legacy transaction

+-   [ ] Specify that all Ethereum transactions are valid on Celo

+-   [ ] Consider using "Active Support" and	"Security Support" terminology for the deprecation warnings (like here [endoflife.date/nodejs](https://endoflife.date/nodejs))